British International School, Cairo

 The British International School, Cairo (BISC) is a private British school in Beverly Hills, a compound within the 6th of October City, in Greater Cairo, Egypt.

 BISC was previously in Zamalek.
 It moved from its Zamalek location in September 2008 to its new purpose-built campus in the residential compound of Beverly Hills.
 BISC has an extensive campus with facilities including a theatre, Olympic swimming pool and age-appropriate learning spaces for all students.

-BISC is an independent, fee-financed, not for profit school authorised by the Ministry of Education.
+BISC is an independent, fee-financed, not for profit school authorized by the Ministry of Education.
 The Good Schools Guide International states that the school "offers a world-class education – the best in Egypt – and prestige.
-To be a BISC graduate certainly says something."
+To be a BISC IB graduate certainly says something."

 The school is regularly inspected by BSO and is one of only a handful of schools certified by COBIS within Egypt.